Create a Website Account - Manage notification subscriptions, save form progress and more.

-Recently, staff received additional inquiries regarding Missouri City’s extraterritorial jurisdiction (ETJ) and annexation.
-To address residents’ queries, City staff has compiled a list of frequently asked questions in relation to this topic:
+Earlier in 2017, certain residents of Missouri City’s extraterritorial jurisdiction (ETJ) raised questions regarding annexation.
+To address residents’ inquiries, City staff has compiled a list of frequently asked questions in relation to this topic:

+a.
 An ETJ, or extraterritorial jurisdiction, is the unincorporated area located within three and a half miles of the boundaries of a city with a population of 50,000 to 99,000.
 Sienna Plantation, Sienna Point, and portions of Riverstone are examples of neighborhoods in Missouri City’s ETJ.
 A map of Missouri City’s ETJ’s can be viewed on the City’s website: http://bit.ly/2lsbZJh.